Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 In Part 1, I shared my painful crash on the Seward Highway.

+I thought I was fine.
+I was wrong.
 Now we step into the most important part of this story:

 The legal battle.